thoughtworksarts/thoughtworksarts.github.io/app/_people/andrew-mcwilliams.markdown

 ---
 name          : Andrew McWilliams occupation    : Artist & Technologist
-participation : Residency Director teaser        :
+participation : Director
+teaser        :
    <p>Andrew McWilliams is a New York-based artist, technologist and program director.
-He is Director of the ThoughtWorks Arts Residency and a Lead Consultant at ThoughtWorks.
+He is a Director of ThoughtWorks Arts, and a Lead Consultant at ThoughtWorks.
 Andrew has exhibited work at HarvestWorks New York, Currents New Mexico, and AlphaVille Festival in London.
 He is Director of Art-A-Hack&trade; and the Hardware Hack Lab.</p>

 links:
  - icon    : "fa-globe-americas"